-For your convenience, FNS offers the option of pre-paying for breakfast, lunch, and a la carte purchases.
+For your convenience, FNS offers the option of pre-paying for breakfast and lunch.
 Pre-payments may be made directly to the school cafeteria or via the MyPaymentsPlus Online Pre-Payment System.
 At no cost, MyPaymentsPlus allows families to:

-- create a free, secure account. - check your child's current account balance. - monitor the food and beverage items your child purchases. - create settings to receive e-mail notifications when the account reaches a low balance.
+- · create a free, secure account. - check your child's current account balance. - monitor the food and beverage items your child purchases. - create settings to receive email notifications when the account reaches a low balance.